MillionIntegrals/vel/README.md

 This project hosts a collection of **highly modular** deep learning components that are tested to be working well together.
-There is a simple yaml-based system provided to tie these modules together declaratively using configuration files, but everything that can be defined using config files can be code directly in the python script as well.
-It is just that config files suit better to my workflow.
+A simple yaml-based system ties these modules together declaratively using configuration files, but everything that can be defined using config files can be coded directly in the python script as well.

 This is still an early version and a hobby project so documentation is unfortunately nonexistent.
 I've tried to make the